isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 A XSK can only bind to a single queue on a NIC.
 For multi-queue NICs, the procedure of creating a XSK should be repeated for every queue.
 The UMEM can optionally be shared to save on memory usage, for details see the [Options, variations, and exceptions](#options-variations-and-exceptions) section.

 At this point we are ready to send traffic, see [Receiving and sending packets](#receiving-and-sending-packets).
-But we still need to setup our XDP program and XSKMAP in order to bypass incoming traffic.
+But we still need to setup our XDP program and `XSKMAP` in order to bypass incoming traffic.

 ### eBPF program and map

-To actually start bypassing ingress traffic we need a XDP program and a [BPF_MAP_TYPE_XSKMAP](../map-type/BPF_MAP_TYPE_XSKMAP.md) map.
+To actually start bypassing ingress traffic we need a XDP program and a [`BPF_MAP_TYPE_XSKMAP`](../map-type/BPF_MAP_TYPE_XSKMAP.md) map.
 The map is an array type with numeric keys starting at 0 and going up.
-The process should populate the values of the map with the file descriptors of the XSK's obtained in the [Setting up a XSK](#setting-up-a-xsk) section.
+The process should populate the values of the map with the file descriptors of the XSKs obtained in the [Setting up a XSK](#setting-up-a-xsk) section.
 By default, the key of the map should match the queue to which the XSK is attached.

-So if for example, we are dealing with a 4 queue nic, then the map size should be at least 4, and the fd of the XSK bound to queue#2 should bit assigned to key `2` in the map.
+So if for example, we are dealing with a 4 queue NIC, then the map size should be at least 4, and the file descriptor of the XSK bound to queue#2 should bit assigned to key `2` in the map.
 If the queue-id mismatches, the packet will be dropped at runtime.
 (Except when using a shared UMEM, see [Options, variations, and exceptions](#options-variations-and-exceptions)).

 Your XDP program can be as simple or complex as your use case requires.
 The actual bypassing is done with the [`bpf_redirect_map`](../helper-function/bpf_redirect_map.md) helper function.